LAL/trackml-library/README.md

 Files
 -----

-The following files are available for download to the participants:
+The following files are available for the participants:

 *   **sample_submission.zip**: a sample submission file with score zero.
 *   **test.zip**: the test dataset with 125 events; the basis for all